bottlepy/bottle/docs/docs.md

     run(reloader=True)

-How it works: The main process will not start a server, but spawn a new child process using the same command line agruments used to start the main process.
+How it works: The main process will not start a server, but spawn a new child process using the same command line arguments used to start the main process.
 All module level code is executed at least twice!
 Be carefull.